xaptum/xtt-spec/draft-xaptum-xtt.md

 and server can confirm they have the same view of the provisioned ClientID and LongtermSecret.

+A client MUST wait until successful receipt of a ServerFinished message before sending any record layer payloads.

 Structure of this message:

 ~~~